Financial Aid

 Please note that you will be required to provide three personal references for Exit Loan Counseling.
 One of these references must be the address of your immediate next of kin.
 All references should be adults who live at separate addresses.
 Addresses must include street and/or P.O.
 Box numbers, city, state, zip codes, and complete phone numbers.

-The National Student Loan Data System (NSLDS) is the U.S. Department of Education's central database for student aid.
+The U.S. Department of Education has a central database for student aid.
 It receives data from schools, agencies that guaranty loans, the Direct Loan program, the Pell Grant program, and other U.S. Department of Education programs.
-NSLDS provides a centralized, integrated view of Title IV loans and Pell grants that are tracked through their entire cycle: from aid approval through closure.
-For more information on NSLDS, click HERE.
+It provides a centralized, integrated view of Title IV loans and Pell grants that are tracked through their entire cycle: from aid approval through closure.
+To view your history, click here to login to your federal student aid account using your FSA ID and Password.

 A Deferment is a period of time during which no payments are required and interest does not accrue (accumulate), unless you have an Unsubsidized Stafford Loan.
 In that case, you must pay the interest.